 Probably the best thing that cable offers is that it puts all of your entertainment in one spot.
 All you need to do is turn on your TV, open the guide, select a show, and watch.
 To get the most out of streaming services, you need to have several, and switching between them and managing each one can be, for some, a real challenge.

 Having everything in one spot is often the main reason people choose to stick with cable.
-But it's up to you to decide if this is the best thing to do or merely the result of people's general apathy towards trying something new.
+It's up to you to decide if this is the best thing to do or merely the result of people's general apathy towards trying something new.

 Is It Actually Cheaper?